 William Frank is a multidisciplinary artist and designer and co-founder of Studio Totus, a design and consulting firm.

-Recent commissions include Via Dolorosa, a site-specific installation for SSM Health Saint Louis University Hospital in Saint Louis, MO.
+Recent commissions include Via Lucis and la Sacra Conversazione, both created for Heritage, a retreat center near Atlanta, GA.
+Via Dolorosa, a site-specific installation for SSM Health Saint Louis University Hospital in Saint Louis, MO.
 The project earned a 2020 IFRAA Religious Art: Visual Arts Honor Award.
-In addition to several projects that will published later this year, William is currently working on Drawn Small, a collaborative work with his children, and has been selected to exhibit artwork at St. Louis Lambert International Airport.
+In addition to several projects that will published later this year, William is currently working on Drawn Small, a collaborative work with his children, and has recently exhibited artwork at St. Louis Lambert International Airport.

 William was formerly principal designer for Emil Frei, Inc., where he was the lead designer of roughly thirty major stained-glass and mosaic commissions.
 His "Christ Hymn" window design at Cistercian Preparatory School in Irving, TX received a 2015 IFRAA Religious Art: Visual Art Award.